 WEConnect International helps women-owned businesses succeed in global value chains.
-It identifies, educates, and certifies women's business enterprises based outside of the U.S. that are at least 51% owned, managed, and controlled by one or more women, and then connects them with qualified member buyers.
+It identifies, educates and certifies women’s business enterprises based outside of the U.S. that are at least 51% owned, managed and controlled by one or more women, and then connects them with qualified member buyers.
 WEConnect International members represent over US$1 trillion in annual purchasing power and a commitment to supplier development and inclusive sourcing.
-The result is a network of corporate buyers working with women business owners based in over 100 countries that are learning, collaborating and winning new business.
+The result is a network of member buyers working with women business owners based in over 100 countries that are learning, collaborating and winning new business.

 For media inquiries, please contact: